perch733/shortIdx/README.md

 ## RandomIdx()

-Genera id de manera aleatoria hecha en javascript, por defecto su longitud es de 94. / Generate id randomly made in javascript, by default its length is 94.
+Genera id con símbolos mas complejos de manera aleatoria hecha en javascript, por defecto su longitud es de 9. / Generate id with more complex symbols randomly made in javascript, by default its length is 9.

 los caracteres usados son los siguientes / the characters used are the following